-Animal Hospice is best regarded as a philosophy of care.
+Animal hospice is best regarded as a philosophy of care.
 Hospice focuses on a patient’s comfort rather than treatment aimed at a cure when that is no longer expected.
 The goal in animal hospice is to maintain the animal’s well-being and dignity at the end of its life.
 To help you succeed, we review all components of animal hospice work, including the multi-modal medical approach, recordkeeping, care plans, and more.